|Nutrition Facts (per serving)|

-Line a 9-by-13 pan with aluminum foil and spray the foil with nonstick cooking spray.
+Line a 9 x 13-inch pan with aluminum foil and spray the foil with nonstick cooking spray.

 Once the candy has reached the proper temperature, remove it from the heat and immediately stir in the peanuts.
 Pour the candy into the prepared pan and smooth it into an even layer.